 Members of Sun Mountain Zen may vote.

-The committee of Sun Mountain Zen holds regular committee meetings to comply with the Association Incorporations Act.
-The Annual General Meeting, unless otherwise indicated, is held on the first Zenkai of the New Year, usually in February or March.
-Please refer to the annual calendar.
+The committee of Sun Mountain Zen holds regular committee meetings to comply with the Incorporated Associations Act.
+The Annual General Meeting is held in the first quarter of the year.
 All members of Sun Mountain Zen are invited to attend and to nominate for the next year’s committee positions.

 What unites us at Sun Mountain Zen is our commitment to realising and personalising our “true self” in our daily life through the practice of zazen and koan study with our teachers.
 We do this practice within a supportive community of ‘sitters’ – the Sangha.